Desktop App

 pnpm install && pnpm build

-cd mateclaw-server
+cd ../mateclaw-server

 mvn clean package -DskipTests

-# 3. Copy JAR to the desktop project resources directory
+# 3. Copy JAR to desktop resources

-cp target/mateclaw-server.jar ../mateclaw-desktop/resources/app.jar
+cp "$JAR_FILE" ../mateclaw-desktop/resources/app.jar

-# 4. Download the platform-specific JRE (script downloads and extracts to resources/jre/)
+# 4. Download platform-specific JRE

 cd ../mateclaw-desktop